“Walk through the night thinking We Are The World…“

 With its DIY charm, I’ve always thought of it this way: despite some clunky lyrics, Do They Know It’s Christmas? is the more evocative song but We Are The World, despite sounding like a coke commercial, boasts better performances.

-The fact, of course, We Are The World, recorded on the former Charlie Chaplin Studios turned A&M HQ, raised a hell of a lot of dosh for a damn good cause.
+The fact, of course, We Are The World, recorded on a former film lot – Charlie Chaplin Studios turned A&M HQ – raised a hell of a lot of dosh for a damn good cause.
 The charge against it, though, is it’s undiluted saccharine pop pap (for the record, I absolutely detest the Fender Rhodes piano ballad sound), and one the schmaltziest, corny, self serving things ever to happen in popular music.

 Admittedly, there are some WTF moments in the vocal department: Brooooce Springsteen, the rock god “Boss” sounds like he’s just swallowed a quarry full of gravel while Cyndi Lauper appears to have swallowed Madonna’s entire stock of helium balloons.

-But it gets better, because the contingent marked Veteran Black Divas save the day: Diana Ross exudes a glowing motherly warmth, Tina Turner’s line is solidly dependable as always, and probably best of all, Dionne Warwick’s motive solo is particularly heartbreaking, proving that like the inexplicable absent Gladys Knight, there are some ladies of a certain vintage who really have never quite got the dues they deserve.
+But it gets better, because the contingent marked Veteran Black Divas save the day: Diana Ross exudes a glowing motherly warmth, Tina Turner’s line is solidly dependable as always, and probably best of all, Dionne Warwick’s motive solo is particularly heartbreaking, proving that like the inexplicably absent Aretha Franklin, Donna Summer and Gladys Knight, there are some ladies of a certain vintage who didn’t always get the dues they deserved.

 Though the Supreme one had to wait another year before the ecstatic earworm of Chain Reaction revived her chart fortunes, by 1985, both Tina and Dionne were enjoying massive comebacks after years in the doldrums.